agisga/CS231n_2018_solutions/README.md

         ```

         where `CS231n` is the name of my Docker container.
-* For problems that use PyTorch I either use [this Dockerfile](https://github.com/agisga/dockerfiles/blob/master/PyTorch-jupyter/Dockerfile) locally, or work on AWS (see below).
+* For problems that use PyTorch I either use [this Dockerfile](https://github.com/agisga/dockerfiles/blob/master/PyTorch-jupyter/Dockerfile) locally, or work on AWS without Docker (see below).

 ## AWS